smukkejohan/RTIMULib/Linux/python/README.md

 Usage
 -----

-The tests directory has two demo scripts.
+The tests directory has four demo scripts.
 Fusion.py displays the fused 9-dof data from an IMU.
 Fusion10.py also displays pressure and temperature data from a 10-dof IMU if a pressure sensor is present.
+Fusion11.py is the same as Fusion10.py except that it also handles humidity sensors.
 InjectIMU.py shows how to inject raw IMU data from a source outside of RTIMULib but still utilize the fusion functions.

 As in the C library, the usage of RTIMULib comprises of three major steps: